YellowLime77/react-native-expo-ts-tamagui-template/README.md

 <pre>
 yarn expo run:[android/ios] --variant release
 </pre>
+If you encounter an error saying "not able to find file" or something along the lines, shorten the path to the project because smth goes over Windows' path char limit

 To build and export final standalone apps (for example to build for website):
 <pre>
 yarn expo export (--platform [<b>all</b>/web/android/ios])
 </pre>
+If you encounter an error saying "not able to find file" or something along the lines, shorten the path to the project because smth goes over Windows' path char limit

 To update packages, etc:
 <pre>